Monday's storms bring damage and record rain to some, nothing for others

 In the two days before and after July 25, the daily rainfall record was no less than 2.91 inches, according to the National Oceanic and Atmospheric Administration.

-Still, for the airport, it was the heaviest rainfall of the year, by a wide margin.
-The next highest was 1.47 inches on April 6.
+Still, for the airport, it was the heaviest rainfall of the year by a wide margin.
+The next highest was 1.47 inches April 6.

-Much of southeastern New Jersey has sat in a pre-drought stage known as abnormally dry conditions for weeks, issued by the United States Drought Monitor.
+Much of southeastern New Jersey has sat in a pre-drought stage known as abnormally dry conditions for weeks, according to the United States Drought Monitor.

-Much of the Garden State Parkway on east to the shore from roughly Pleasantville to Stafford saw more than an inch of rain.
-2.52 inches of rain fell in the Smithville section of Galloway.
-1.70 inches of that came within an hour.
+Much of the Garden State Parkway on east to the shore from roughly Pleasantville to Stafford Township saw more than an inch of rain Monday.
+A total of 2.52 inches of rain fell in the Smithville section of Galloway Township, and 1.70 inches of that came within an hour.

-Typical of summertime thunderstorms, though, rain was not spread out amongst the region.
-Much of Cumberland county reported no rain and northwestern Ocean County reported zero as well, according to the weather service.
-Even places like Sea Isle City and Ocean City only came in with a few hundreds of an inch, watching the storm clouds just pass them by.
+Typical of summertime thunderstorms, though, rain was not spread out among the region.
+Much of Cumberland County reported no rain and northwestern Ocean County reported zero as well, according to the weather service.
+Even places like Sea Isle City and Ocean City only came in with a few hundredths of an inch, watching the storm clouds just pass them by.

-Where it did rain heavily, there was also damaging winds.
-In Mays Landing, a tree split early Tuesday morning and took down power lines in Central Avenue.
-That resulted in sparks which then caused a fire and totaled a car.
+Where it did rain heavily, there was also damaging wind.
+In Mays Landing, a tree split early Tuesday morning and took down power lines on Central Avenue.
+That resulted in sparks that caused a fire and totaled a car.

 "Looks like the wind and saturated tree weakened it.
 Any gust might have snapped it.
 Looks like the tree was sick down the middle where it snapped," said Danny Lopriore, a neighbor in the area.